 But let's be honest, too often so-called procurement "insights," are nothing more than self-serving sales ads.
 They don't actually solve your problems or empower you to do your job.
 If you're anything like us, you're pretty picky about what you read and who you follow – as you should be.
 So, to help you find the best industry secrets, we've compiled a quick list of the top three most innovative and fearless procurement leaders.
-If you haven't already followed them, add them now, you won't regret it.
+If you haven't already followed them, you should add them now.
+You won't regret it.

 [Editor's note: UNA was neither paid nor incentivized for this post.]

 Three of the Best Procurement Leaders to Follow

 Making this list was difficult since there are so many excellent procurement publications out there.
 However, we honed in on the following three, for their quality of content, unique format, and profound perspective.
 While they all do some sponsored and gated content, the bulk of their work is free, genuinely insightful, and easy to access.

 There's a reason the Art of Procurement podcast has a 5-star iTunes rating.
 And it's not just because the host has a charming English accent.
 It's because they interview the best in the industry, such as sourcing heads of major brands like Coca-Cola, and geniuses like Steve Wozniak.

 The podcast covers everything from how to hire for EQ, to the decision points on the journey to becoming a CPO.
 Not to mention the tried and tested pillars of procurement transformation.

 Simply put, if you only subscribe to one of these publications, make it the Art of Procurement.
 (Though to be fair, we may be a bit biased since our CEO Anthony Clervi recently starred on their podcast).
 Their newsletter is also fantastic.
 They send out great roundups of the best procurement articles they've found, explaining why they're important.
 Bonus, don't forget to check out their blogs and podcast transcripts.
 Both are rich resources.